List of television series canceled before airing an episode: W

 A six-episode reality television series planned for broadcast by ABC.
-The series was set to premiere on July 10, 2005, although it was abruptly shelved only ten days before its intended broadcast.
+The series was set to premiere on July 10, 2005, but was abruptly shelved only ten days before its intended broadcast.
 The series depicted seven diverse families in competition for a lavish house located in Circle C Ranch, an upscale subdivision of Austin, Texas.
 In order to win the house, the competing families participated in a series of challenges in an effort to gain the approval of three conservative white families that resided in the neighborhood.
 The series received fierce backlash from advocacy groups, who alleged that it promoted intolerance against minority groups and violated the Fair Housing Act.
 An adaptation of the series aired in Germany for nearly two full seasons on RTL II.